rameshagowda/rameshagowda.github.io/_tabs/about.md

 I am a Principal Architect with 2 decades of IT experience across Canada, USA, and India.
 I have hands-on end-to-end experience in the following areas:

-- Microsoft Azure Cloud Platform Engineering, Architecture, DevSecOps automation, and Cybersecurity
+- Microsoft Azure Cloud Platform Engineering, Architecture, DevSecOps automation, Cloud Networking and Cybersecurity
 - Cloud-native Software Architecture with C#, Asp.Net Core, SQL and Python ecosystem
-- Data Engineering and API-driven Integrations Architecture on Microsoft Azure Data and Integrations ecosystem
+- Data Engineering and API-driven Integrations Architecture on Microsoft Azure Databricks and APIM Integrations ecosystem
 - IaC, Docker and Kubernetes ecosystem